Heartburn

 - What about apple cider vinegar?

 - No good evidence.
 The premise (low stomach acid causes reflux) is not supported by mainstream physiology.
-Some people anecdotally feel better, but trials have not shown benefit and the acid can erode tooth enamel.
+Some people anecdotally feel better, but there are no trials supporting it for reflux and the acid can erode tooth enamel.